Trump teases ‘very big announcement’ on Nov. 15 - NewsBreak

 Earlier Monday, two sources familiar with talks said that Trump had been in discussions with some aides about potentially announcing a 2024 presidential bid at the Ohio rally.
 But the former president did not formally announce his candidacy later that evening and did not reveal the details of what would be announced next week or why it would be on that day.

 Axios was first to report on Friday morning that Trump and his team were eyeing Nov.
-14 as a possible launch day for his 2024 campaign.
+14 as the possible launch day for his 2024 campaign.

 “Get ready.
 That’s all I’m telling you.
 Very soon.
 Get ready.
 Get ready,” he said.